Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Influence of Sampling Strategy and Edge Access

 This expression accounts for all nodes of degree $\ell \geq k$ in the original graph and computes the probability that exactly $k$ of their neighbors are also sampled.
 As $p$ decreases, the probability of retaining a high fraction of neighbors drops, leading to a shift in the degree distribution toward lower values.

 In contrast, snowball sampling where sampling proceeds by recursively including neighbors of already sampled nodes tends to favor high-degree nodes.
 This is because such nodes have more opportunities to be reached during the expansion process, and once included, are more likely to bring in additional neighbors.
-To mitigate the bias toward high-degree nodes inherent in snowball sampling, we limit the number of neighbors sampled per node.
-This constraint helps control the average degree of the resulting subgraph, keeping it close to a predefined threshold and ensuring more balanced coverage.
-Nevertheless, the \textbf{probability of selecting a node in the training set increases with its degree} in case of snowball sampling whereas it stays uniform for the case of random sampling.
-From our above discussion we conclude that the way we construct the training graph does not just change which nodes are sampled (which is not critical as we can assume that their features are identically distributed), but more importantly their structural characteristics which introduces a distribution shift.
-This supports our argument that graph construction should be treated as an important factor when estimating privacy risks.
+To mitigate the rapid expansion caused by high-degree nodes, which, in snowball sampling, can otherwise concentrate the sampled subgraph in very small regions of the graph—we cap the number of neighbors sampled from each node.
+This constraint also helps control the average degree of the resulting subgraph, keeping it close to a predefined threshold.
+Nevertheless, the \textbf{probability of selecting a node in the training set increases with its degree} under snowball sampling, whereas it remains uniform under random sampling.
+An adversary who knows the sampling mechanism can exploit this asymmetry by assigning higher prior membership probabilities to high-degree nodes, even before observing the model output.
+Moreover, snowball-sampled training graphs tend to concentrate on specific regions of the graph determined by the reachability of the initial seed nodes.
+This restricted coverage of the graph, as also observed in our experiments, increases the gap between the model’s behavior on member and non-member nodes.

-\subsection{Node neighborhoods and output distributions}
+\subsection{Node Neighborhoods and Output Distributions}

 In addition to the influence of the edge structure during training, the output distributions of a GNN for the same set of query nodes can vary at inference time, even when the model parameters are fixed.
 This variation arises from the inherent \textit{message-passing} or \textit{aggregation} operation in GNNs (cf. Eq.~\eqref{eq:aggre}), which aggregates features from the node's $L$-hop neighborhood.
 We consider three types of graph access at inference time: